 They will go from dry, with a tendency to stick, to a point where they release moisture.
 You will get some water in your pan – not a big deal, just drain the mushrooms or use a utensil that leaves the liquid behind.

-I like to fry my roll in some butter as soon as the mushrooms are done.
+I like to fry a roll in some butter as soon as the mushrooms are done.

 At that point, I create a nice little pile of mushrooms on my roll and I’m good to go!
 However, you could add other ingredients – maybe some cheese or a handful of arugula.
 You can really dress it up according to whatever flavors you like!